-Field assembly cable or molded assembly cable?
+Field assembly cable or custom overmolded cable assemblies?
 It’s a question that we receive at Circuit Assembly often.
 While we’re always happy to consult with customers to help determine the best type of assembly for their application, we thought a blog on the topic could also help shed some light on the debate.
-In this post, we’ll discuss the basics of molded and field assembly.
+In this post, we’ll discuss the basics of cable overmolding and field assembly.
 We’ll also discuss key factors for deciding between each.

 Field Assembly Cable: What You Need to Know

 Whether you’re already familiar with field assembly cables or you’re still learning about it, it’s never a bad idea to review its basics.
-Specifically, it consists of housing that is screwed in or clipped on.
+Specifically, it consists of a housing that is screwed in or clipped on.
 It’s also normally assembled by hand.
-As you might expect, field cable assembly can be faster because there’s less of a need for set up.
-However, this type of assembly generally isn’t ideal for high-volume applications due to its labor intensive nature.
+As you might expect, field cable assembly can be faster because there’s less of a need for setup.
+However, this type of assembly generally isn’t ideal for high-volume applications due to its labor-intensive nature.